Light Strike Vehicle

-The Light Strike Vehicle (LSV) is an improved version of the Desert Patrol Vehicle (DPV) it replaced.
-Although the conventional US military replaced its DPVs with Humvees, special operation groups adopted the LSV for its small size and high mobility.
+The Light Strike Vehicle (LSV) is an improved version of the Desert Patrol Vehicle (DPV), which it was designed to replace.
+Special operation groups adopted the LSV for its small size and high mobility.
 It is part of the family of Internally Transportable Light Strike Vehicles (ITV-LSV).
-It is used for fast hit-and-run style raids (as its name suggests), scouting missions, special forces support, and low intensity guerrilla warfare.
+As the name suggests, it is used for fast hit-and-run style raids, scouting missions, special forces support, and low intensity guerrilla warfare.

 Design

 Countermeasures

 The LSV is entirely unarmored, and thus offers no protection from small arms fire.
 The driver and passengers sit side by side in front, with the gunner sitting in an elevated rear-central seat in front of the engine.
 The gunner's seat can spin around to operate the 7.62 mm GPMG.

 Mobility

 It can be air transported internally by CH-47 or CH-53 transport helicopters.
 The new ALSV has a more conventional appearance and differs from the original versions.